- Home

 What is gender pay gap reporting?

-This is the sixth year we have reported on our gender pay gap.
-Gender pay gap reporting is not the same as paying men and women equally for doing like-for-like work – our Pay and Grading review in early 2018 means we are confident that we do this – but instead looks at the distribution of men and women through all pay levels of the organisation, the hours they work, and the effect this has on average hourly rates of pay.
-This report is a snapshot of our pay and gender as of 5 April 2022.
-This ‘lag’ in reporting time (we don’t report on 2022 until April 2023) is consistent with government requirements.
+This is the seventh year we have reported on our gender pay gap.
+Gender pay gap reporting is not the same as paying men and women equally for doing like-for-like work, but instead looks at the distribution of men and women through all pay levels of the organisation, the hours they work, and the effect this has on average hourly rates of pay.
+This report is a snapshot of our pay and gender as of 5 April 2023.
+This lag in reporting time (we don’t report on 2023 until April 2024) is consistent with government requirements.

 Why is this important?